playframework/playframework/documentation/manual/javaGuide/tutorials/todolist/JavaTodoList.md

 The first line defines the function signature.
 Here it takes a single `String` parameter.
 Then the template content mixes HTML (or any text-based language) with Scala statements.
 The Scala statements start with the special `@` character.

 > **Note:** Don’t worry about the template engine using Scala as its expression language.
 This is not a problem for a Java developer, and you can almost use it as if the language was Java.
-We explain the templating system in a bit more deatil below.
+We explain the templating system in a bit more detail below.

 ## Development work-flow